-A child just gave a royal reporter the middle finger LIVE on air
+Throwback to that time a child gave a royal reporter the middle finger LIVE on air

 And we've been pretty damn excited by it, obviously.

 At the time of the birth, it was somewhat of a media frenzy, with members of the press reporting on the wonderful news.

 Edwina Bartholomew was reporting for Australia's breakfast show Sunrise on Seven, when she got a surprise.

 A white car drove behind her, and a young boy stuck himself out the window to give the reporter the middle finger.